Haufe-Lexware/wicked.auth-passport/README.md

       }
     ]
   },
   "urlDescription": "In case you need an access token, call the above link with your `client_id` (for the subscribed API) substituted in the link.
 In case the authentication with Google is successful, you will get called back at your registered `redirect_uri` with the access token attached in the fragment of the URI.
-Specify the desired `<idp>`, must be one of `google`, `github`, `twitter` or `facebook` (change to match what you need).", "google": {
+Specify the desired `<idp>`, must be one of `google`, `github`, `twitter` or `facebook` (change to match what you need).
+Any `state` you pass in will get passed back with the access token, as an additional query parameter `&state=<...>`.", "google": {
     "clientId": "<insert google client ID here>",
     "clientSecret": "<insert google client secret here>",